xeruf/nodal/README.md

+# How-Todo?

+This write-up and the accompanying markdown-files are from 2020, outlining my original thoughts and vision amidst my studies as a Software Engineer.

+I have since added Org-Files in 2022, which outline a more grand picture but also more refined details.

+## Introduction

 Months ago, I started my quest to refine task management.
 I was using Todoist at the time and wasn't satisfied.
 I barely trusted it anymore - it was lacking capabilities I wanted, such as a wait date as well as a difference between scheduled and due.
 Since it is a proprietary service, extending it would have been very challenging.
 I was also growing more accustomed and comfortable with the terminal and the UNIX philosophy.

 So I started exploring the CLI task managers and found [taskwarrior] - it seemed the perfect tool at first glance, with great customizability and control.
 But it too turned out to have some fundamental flaws.

-# The concept of trust
+## The Concept of Trust

 I believe I first heard CGP Grey using this term, but I have not found it anywhere on the Internet with this meaning.